mhnvelu/aws-serverless-project/README.md

     configured
     - Request validators for Headers, Query params, body can be configured.
     - API key required - true/false.
 By default its false
-    - Authorization. so per method authorization is possible to implement.
+    - Authorization - None, AWS_IAM. so per method authorization is possible to implement.
+        - **AccessKey** and **SecretKey** needs to be sent in http headers.
 - Integration Request
     - Select the Integration type.
     - The Integration endpoint can be from same AWS account or from other account as well.